DataVirtuality/datavirtuality_rest-ruby/README.md

-# DataVirtuaity REST Client
+# Data Virtuaity REST Client

-Easy way to retrieve data from your DataVirtuality server via the REST API to consume data in any Ruby application.
+Easy way to retrieve data from your Data Virtuality server via the REST API to consume data in any Ruby application.

 ## Installation